-After pizza and diet coke we left our beach stuff on our buss so we could explore the evening Bibione without any unnecessary luggage.
+After pizza and diet coke we left our beach stuff on our bus so we could explore the evening Bibione without any unnecessary luggage.

-A main center of Bibione is full of different restaurants mostly serving pizza or seafood specials, gift shops, fashion stores, and gelatos stand.
+The main center of Bibione is full of different restaurants mostly serving pizza or seafood specials, gift shops, fashion stores, and gelatos stand.
 The pedestrian zone goes all along the beach zone and during the evening time, it was crowded.
-There was a bunch of game rooms full of loud children that only supports my theory about Bibione being kid friendly town.
+There was a bunch of game rooms full of loud children that only supports my theory about Bibione being a kid-friendly town.
 Too much for my liking.

 If you ever visit Bibione you simply must get local Gelato – aka ice cream.

-Weather was suddenly nice again and there was barely a track of the big storm anymore.
-We watched the sun went down over the now empty beach.
-Even saw some crazy brave guy swims in that cold after storm sea.
+The weather was suddenly nice again and there was barely a track of the big storm anymore.
+We watched the sun went down over the now-empty beach.
+Even saw some crazy brave guy swims in that cold after the stormy sea.

 The view was unforgettable.